laravel/docs/queues.md

                   ->onConnection('sqs')
                   ->onQueue('processing');

-Another alternative is to specify the `connection` attribute on your job:
+Alternatively, you may specify the `connection` as a property on the job class:

     <?php